To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: Results Discussion

-One of the participants preferred to lead the robot and minimize her physical effort by assigning most of the tasks to the robot.
-She also approved this in her interview and mentioned that she followed the same strategy in all three tasks.
-However, for Pattern B, she forgot the part of the pattern and thus let the robot assign her some tasks.
-She was also unsure about the last row of Patterns C. In Fig. \ref{fig:result_cases2_1}, the robot's estimation of her preference and performance is shown.
-Fig.~\ref{fig:result_cases2_2} shows the robot estimations for another participant with a leading preference who was unsure about pattern B.
+\emph{{Cases (3\&4)} Leading preference with occasional robot support:} {One participant (\textit{case 3}) preferred to lead while minimizing physical effort by assigning most tasks to the robot.
+In their interview, they confirmed using this strategy across all tasks.
+However, the participant forgot part of Pattern B and let the robot assign them some tasks.
+They were also uncertain about the last row of Pattern C. The robot’s estimates of their preference and performance are shown in Fig.\ref{fig:result_cases2_1}.
+Fig.\ref{fig:result_cases2_2} shows estimates for another participant (\textit{case 4}) with a leading preference who was uncertain about Pattern B. }